MrEnder0/Regy-Bot/README.md

 ### CRC

-CRC is a cache generated during runtime that contains compiled regex phrases, this is a optimization regy uses to speed up its message scanning.
+CRC is a cache generated during runtime that contains compiled regex phrases, this is a optimization Regy uses to speed up its message scanning.

 ## Quick-Start